Follow these steps to run a compliant delivery service in California with Point of Sale software solution Meadow

 Master Inventory Management

-• Create Informed Purchase Orders: For new dispensaries, research and stock top products popular in your area.
+• Create informed purchase orders: For new dispensaries, research and stock top products popular in your area.

-• Start with Realistic Projections: Avoid over-ordering initially.
+• Start with realistic projections: Avoid over-ordering initially.
 Start small; order only what you can realistically project will sell.

-• Monitor Sales Trends: Track which products are popular and adjust inventory levels accordingly to ensure you meet customer demand without overstocking.
+• Monitor sales trends: Track which products are popular and adjust inventory levels accordingly to ensure you meet customer demand without overstocking.

-• Use Reports and Insights: Leverage sales data and insights to guide purchasing decisions and optimize stock levels.
+• Use reports and insights: Leverage sales data and insights to guide purchasing decisions and optimize stock levels.

-• Adjust Inventory Levels: Continuously adjust inventory based on sales trends to maintain a balanced stock and reduce costs.
+• Adjust inventory levels: Continuously adjust inventory based on sales trends to maintain a balanced stock and reduce costs.

-• Real-Time Inventory Auditing: Real-time cycle count functionality ensures accurate inventory auditing, reducing the risk of theft and maintaining alignment between physical inventory and your POS system.
-This accuracy is essential for compliance and operational efficiency.
+• Real-time inventory auditing: Real-time cycle count functionality ensures accurate inventory auditing, reducing the risk of theft and maintaining alignment between physical inventory and your POS system.
+Learn more about Dispensary Inventory Management on the Meadow Blog

-Hire & Train your Team
+Hire and Train Your Team

-• Hire Qualified Drivers: Look for candidates with experience, clean driving records, and valid licenses.
+• Hire qualified drivers: Look for candidates with experience, clean driving records, and valid licenses.
 Conduct thorough background checks to ensure reliability.

-• Invest in Training: Equip your team with the knowledge and skills needed for success.
+• Invest in training: Equip your team with the knowledge and skills needed for success.
 Meadow offers Meadow Mastery, free cannabis retail courses tailored to delivery operations, making the training process simple and effective.
+Read more: Budtender Training Best Practices for Your Dispensary

 Inventory Management Software

-Launch your Website
+Launch Your Website

 Meadow's Menu Pro